-These are Blind Spot Monitor (BSM) Warning or Blind Spot Detection (BSD) System (left) or BLind spot Information System (BLIS) (right) symbols.
+These are Blind Spot Monitor (BSM) Warning or Blind Spot Detection (BSD), Blind Spot Alert (BSA) System (left) or BLind spot Information System (BLIS) (right) symbols.
 Yet another instance of a system with manufacturer-dependent names for reasons that are not at all clear.

 The light or symbol, often seen on the outside mirrors themselves, will illuminate when a vehicle is detected in the blind spot.
 The light may flash while the turn signal is operated.
 Manufacturers who employ the light on the instrument panel also employ an indicator lamp on the inside of the mirror to draw attention to side of the vehicle being intruded upon.